 Fife Show is a traditional agricultural event that has evolved into a great family day out.
 As the Show has expanded, so has its popularity with exhibitors and visitors alike.

 Showing classes take place for cattle, sheep, horses, poultry and pets.
 In the cattle sections there are classes for pedigree stock such as Aberdeen Angus, Belted Galloways and Highlanders as well as for commercial beef and dairy animals.
 Sheep classes include, amongst others, Border Leicesters, Suffolks, Texels and Shetlands.
 The heavy horse breeds – Shetlands, Highlands and Clydesdales – have a full range of affiliated classes and the light horse section runs both in-hand and ridden classes.
 These include BSPS, NPS Scotland, BSHA, RIHS, Blair Castle, VHS, RoR& BHS Scotland qualifiers.
 Both Private Driving and Heavy Horse turnouts are a sight to be seen with classes taking place in the main ring.
 Showjumping classes, including RHS qualifiers, are held at the top of the Showfield.
 Poultry and wildfowl are also well covered, with classes for everything from Runner Ducks to Pekin Blacks.
 To encourage younger exhibitors, there are classes for young handlers in the cattle, sheep, poultry and Shetland pony sections.
 If you would like to exhibit at the Show, please see the Exhibitor Information section for details of classes, entry fees, closing dates etc.

 The Game Fair area, kindly sponsored by CKD Galbraith, has numerous activities going on throughout the day, often including demonstrations of falconry, ferret racing, gun dogs, angling and much more.
 The Dog Show (entries taken on the day) is also held here.

 The Kids Countryside Tent has informative stands alongside fun activities for all the family, with local environmental organisations invited to take part.
 Birds, bees, reptiles, bugs and bats – they’re all usually here.
 Please be aware that this tent has changed location and can now be found near the Game Fair area, so don’t miss out on a visit!
-The Pet Show (entries taken on Show day) no longer takes place in this tent, but is still in its usual spot, in the second show field near the entrance, with classes for rabbits, hamsters, guinea pigs and any other pet you’d like to bring along!
+The Pet Show (entries taken on Show day) no longer takes place in this tent, but is still in its usual spot, in the second show field near the main public entrance, with classes for rabbits, hamsters, guinea pigs and any other pet you’d like to bring along!

 The Craft Tent includes wares from crafters from Fife and beyond – a fantastic shopping opportunity.
 Another section of the same marquee has members from Made in Fife, with more beautiful home-made pieces available to purchase.